Itchen Navigation: Closure

 Although the navigation ceased to operate from January 1869, Woodmill Lock remained in use, to enable barges to reach Gaters Mill at West End, which was on the main river channel just above the start of the first cut.
 Most of the bridges over the navigation were owned by the navigation, and their condition deteriorated.
 The manager, Mr Bulpett, was notified that he had 21 days to repair Shawford Bridge in 1879.
 He replied to the Winchester Highway Board that the navigation was insolvent, and he would help them to transfer responsibility for it to the county council.
 The board carried out temporary repairs, when Bulpett agreed that the navigation would meet the full cost of repairing it properly if it ever reopened.
 The following year, Bulpett was threatened with legal action over the state of Bishopstoke Bridge, but at this point it was agreed that the navigation had no income, and could not be sold, and so the county would have to maintain the bridges.

 In 1911, a Mr Bowker from Shawford successfully applied for the towpath to be diverted, but this was overturned when Rev. J. H. Du Boulay appealed against the decision.
 The diversion was sanctioned in 1914, although there have been doubts about the legality of the action, and subsequently two further diversions were made, at Chickenhall, near the southern end and at Hockley, near the northern end.
 No maintenance was carried out on the waterway until the formation of catchment boards.
 Thus responsibility for the waterway as a drainage channel passed to the Hampshire Catchment Board in 1942, and some work was carried out to maintain the integrity of the waterway.
 These responsibilities later passed to the Southern Water Authority, and now reside with the Environment Agency.

 In the 1960s, the value of the towpath as a leisure amenity began to be recognised.
 The deputy county clerk for Hampshire walked along the towpath from end to end in 1966, together with members of the Ramblers Association.
 He decided that rather than challenge the legality of the towpath diversions, he would invite the local authorities through which the navigation ran to assume responsibility for maintaining the towpath.
 These organisations were Southampton County Borough Council, Eastleigh Borough Council, Winchester Rural District Council and Winchester City Council.
 The construction of weirs at most of the locks by the Southern Water Authority resulted in water levels being restored on significant parts of the navigation.

 Legislation

-The powers of the navigation were enshrined in Acts of Parliament obtained in 1665, 1767, 1795, 1802, 1811 and 1820, none of which have been repealed.
+The powers of the navigation were enshrined in several acts of Parliament: the River Navigation Act 1664 (16 & 17 Cha.
+2. c.
+13 Pr.), the River Itching Navigation Act 1766 (7 Geo.
+3. c.
+87), the River Itchin Navigation Act 1795 (35 Geo.
+3. c.
+86), the River Itchin Navigation Act 1802 (42 Geo.
+3. c. cxi), the Itchin Coal Rates Act 1811 (51 Geo.
+3. c. ccii) and the Itchin Navigation Rates Act 1820 (1 Geo.
+4. c. lxxv), none of which have been repealed.